by Susan Flantzer © Unofficial Royalty 2016

 After enduring two miscarriages and two stillbirths, Anne and Willem had three children, but only two survived to adulthood.
 Through their son, they are ancestors of the Dutch Royal Family.

-Upon his birth, Willem succeeded his father as Stadtholder of Friesland and also, under the regency of his mother until 1731, as Stadtholder of Groningen.
+Upon his birth, Willem succeeded his father as Stadtholder of Friesland and as Stadtholder of Groningen.
 In 1722, he was elected Stadtholder of Guelders.
-In April of 1747, the French army entered Flanders, threatening the Netherlands, which was weakened by internal division.
-The Dutch decided that their country needed a single strong executive, and turned to the House of Orange.
+In April 1747, the French army entered Flanders, threatening the Netherlands, which was weakened by internal division.
+The Dutch decided their country needed a single strong executive and turned to the House of Orange.
 Willem and his family moved from Leeuwarden to The Hague.
 On May 4, 1747, the States-General of the Netherlands named Willem General Stadtholder of all seven of the United Provinces of the Netherlands and made the position hereditary for the first time.

-As Regent, Anne was given all the powers normally given a hereditary Stadtholder of the Netherlands, with the exception of the military duties of the office, which was entrusted to Ludwig Ernst of Brunswick-Lüneburg.
+As Regent, Anne was given all the powers normally given a hereditary Stadtholder of the Netherlands, except the military duties of the office, which were entrusted to Ludwig Ernst of Brunswick-Lüneburg.
 She was hard-working, but arrogant and imperious, which made her unpopular.
 The 1750s were years of increasing tension and commercial rivalry between the Netherlands and Great Britain, which placed her in a difficult position.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.